apache/flink/docs/content/docs/connectors/datastream/kafka.md

 However this might cause reordering of messages, which in turn if undesired can be circumvented by setting `max.in.flight.requests.per.connection` to 1.

+### ProducerFencedException

+The reason for this exception is most likely a transaction timeout on the broker side.
+With the implementation of [KAFKA-6119](https://issues.apache.org/jira/browse/KAFKA-6119), the `(producerId, epoch)` will be fenced off after a transaction timeout and all of its pending transactions are aborted (each `transactional.id` is mapped to a single `producerId`; this is described in more detail in the following [blog post](https://www.confluent.io/blog/simplified-robust-exactly-one-semantics-in-kafka-2-5/)).

 {{< top >}}